jackstapleton/rdb-autoscaling/whitepaper.md

  };
 ```

-First `.u.subInner` is called to add the handle to `.u.w` for each table.
+In `.u.asg.add` `.u.subInner` is called to add the handle to `.u.w` for each table.
 This function is equivalent to kdb+tick's `.u.sub` but it takes a handle as a third argument.

-The tickerplant then calls `.sub.rep` on the RDB.
+This change to `.u` will be discussed in a later section.

-The schemas, log file and the window in the log to replay are passed down as arguments.
+The tickerplant then calls `.sub.rep` on the RDB and the schemas, log file, and the log window are passed down as parameters.
 The log window is the gap between the last `upd` processed by the RDB's queue and `.u.i`, the current `upd` message.

 Once the replay is kicked off on the RDB it is marked as the **live** subscriber in `.u.asg.tab`.